epccs/MacGyver/Applications/Digital/README.md

 # Digital Input/Output

+## ToDo

+Add Control so that digital Input Buffer can be enabled/disabled, which would allow ADC to use the pin.

 ## Overview

 Digital is an interactive command line program that demonstrates control of the digital input/output from AVR128DA28 pins PD0..PD7 (AIN0..AIN7).

-## ToDo

-Add Control so that digital Input Buffer can be enabled/disabled and pin used for ADC, which would allow ADC to use the pin.
-The I2C and UART0 pins may not be used for general purpose I/O.
-SPI, Uart1 and Uart2 pins might be added at some point.
+The I2C and UART0 pins may not be used for general purpose I/O. SPI, UART1 and UART2 pins might be added at some point.

 ## Firmware Upload